CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 ![01-hex-agg-02](imgs/01-hex-agg-02.png)

-* Apart from the different shape of the grid, there isn't any other difference bettween this aggregation method and the `SQUARES` one.
+* Apart from the different shape of the grid, there isn't any other difference bettween this aggregation method and the *SQUARES* one.
 * Same as before, the size of the grid is set in pixels for the zoom level at the moment of the setting.
 Zooming in or out won't make the grid readapt, but will have the same fixed size across different zoom levels.

 ## 4. Style the aggregation
 ### 4. 1.
-Use the `Style` options
+Use the *STYLE* tab
-* After selecting any kind of `Admin.
-Region` aggregation, it's possible to style it as it would be with any other layer
+* After selecting any kind of *ADM.
+REGIONS* aggregation, it's possible to style it as it would be with any other layer

 ![adm-agg-08](imgs/01-adm-agg-08.png)